 The application for the Minnesota Teacher Mentorship and Retention Grant is available below:

-Schools, districts, and coalitions interest in submitting an application for Mentorship and Retention Grant funds must submit an Intent to Apply to Saba Teshome at firstname.lastname@example.org before November 29, 2019.
+Schools, districts, and coalitions interested in submitting an application for Mentorship and Retention Grant funds must submit an Intent to Apply to Saba Teshome at firstname.lastname@example.org before February 28, 2020.

 Collaborative Urban and Greater Minnesota Educators of Color Grant